second-state/WasmEdge-go-examples/README.md

 # WasmEdge-Go Examples

-The [WasmEdge](https://github.com/WasmEdge/WasmEdge) (formerly SSVM) is a high performance WebAssembly runtime optimized for server side applications.
+The [WasmEdge](https://github.com/WasmEdge/WasmEdge) is a high performance WebAssembly runtime optimized for server side applications.
 The [WasmEdge-Go](https://github.com/second-state/WasmEdge-go) provides a [golang](https://golang.org/) package for accessing to WasmEdge.

 ## Getting Started